Syslifters/offsec-tools/README.md

 <br/>
 ## FAQ
 ### Why do you do that?
 Many OffSec tools are shipped with their source code only and therefore need to be compiled manually.
-This is a very time-consuming task, especially if you always want to use the latest version of your tool palette during assessments.
+This is a very time-consuming task, especially if you want to keep your tools up to date before doing assessments.
 Better save the time for more important things, right?

 ### Did you backdoor the tools?
 No. Cross my heart and hope to die.